ConnorP4231/CP2-Projects/battle_simulator/README.md

 ## Contributors
 ---
-+ Person who helped - what they did
++ Sawyer Wood - helped me write the README and gave me advice
 + Person who helped - what they did
 + Person who helped - what they did
 + Person who helped - what they did